Music in the movement against apartheid: Lyrical and musical themes

 A number of South African "Freedom Songs" had musical origins in makwaya, or choir music, which combined elements of Christian hymns with traditional South African musical forms.
 The songs were often short and repetitive, using a "call-and-response" structure.
 The music was primarily in indigenous languages such as Xhosa or Zulu, as well as in English.
 Melodies used in these songs were often very straightforward.
 Songs in the movement portrayed basic symbols that were important in South Africa—re-purposing them to represent their message of resistance to apartheid.
 This trend had begun decades previously when South African jazz musicians had added African elements to jazz music adapted from the United States in the 1940s and 1950s.
 Voëlvry musicians used rock and roll music to represent traditional Afrikaans songs and symbols.
 Groups affiliated with the Black Consciousness movement also began incorporating traditional material into their music: the jazz-fusion group Malombo, for example, used traditional rhythms of the Venda people to communicate pride in African culture, often with music that was not explicitly political.
 While musicians such as Makeba, performing outside South Africa, felt an obligation to write political lyrics, musicians within the country often held that there was no divide between revolutionary music and, for instance, love songs, because the struggle of living a normal life was also a political one.
 Vusi Mahlasela would write in 1991: "So who are they who say no more love poems now?
 I want to sing a song of love for that woman who jumped fences pregnant and still gave birth to a healthy child."

 The lyrical and musical tone of protest songs varied with the circumstances they were written and composed in.
 The lyrics of "Bring Him Back Home", for example, mention Mandela "walking hand in hand with Winnie Mandela," his wife at the time.
 The melody used in the song is upbeat and anthem-like.
-It employs a series of trumpet riffs by Masekela, supported by grand series of chords.
+The song also employs a series of trumpet riffs by Masekela.
 Music review website AllMusic describes the melody as "filled with the sense of camaraderie and celebration that are referred to in the lyrics.
 The vocal choir during the joyous chorus is extremely moving and life affirming".
 In contrast, the lyrics of "Soweto Blues" refer to the children's protests and the resulting massacre in the Soweto uprising.
 A review stated that the song had "searingly righteous lyrics" that "cut to the bone."
 Musically, the song has a background of mbaqanga guitar, bass, and multi-grooved percussion.
 Makeba uses this as a platform for vocals that are half-sung and half-spoken, similar to blues music.